validatedpatterns/docs/content/contribute/creating-a-pattern.md

 ---
 menu: contribute
-title: Creating a new pattern
+title: Creating a pattern
 weight: 40
 aliases: /creating-a-pattern/
 ---

-# Creating a new pattern
+# Creating a pattern

 The validated patterns community has relied on existing architectures that have been successfully deployed in an enterprise.
 The architecture itself is a best practice in assembling technologies and projects to provide a working solution.
 How that solution is deployed and managed is a different matter.
 It may have evolved over time and may have grown in its deployment such that ongoing maintenance is not sustainable.

 The validated patterns framework is much more of a best practice of structuring the various configuration assets and integrating with GitOps and DevOps tools.